excel-wang/stata/README.md

 # Stata tools
 Some useful Stata programs developed by the author.
 Some of these programs are available at SSC.
-In Stata, type: ssc describe *programname*.
+In Stata, type: ssc describe *commandname*.

 ## Installtion:
 Type the following within Stata and follow the instructions (replace _commandname_ to the command you would like to install):